maferelo/automata/README.md

 ## Features

-- reset_jobs: Set the cronjobs to run consecutive by day of month.
+- reset_jobs: Set the scripts to run consecutive by day of month.

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+### Scripts

+- update: Update the raspberrypi
+- cleanup: Clean after reboot from update
+- backup: Clone rpi to hdd

 ## Links